-ACMI is proudly supporting two artists who are participating in the 22nd Biennale of Sydney (NIRIN), Tarek Lakhrissi and Aziz Hazara.
+ACMI is proudly supporting Tarek Lakhrissi, who is participating in the 22nd Biennale of Sydney (NIRIN).
 ACMI curator Shelley McSpedden met with Tarek on the eve of the Biennale opening to the public, to ask him about his work and his experience of participating in the global exhibition (please note: due to the impact of coronavirus, much of the exhibition has since moved online).

 Tarek Lakhrissi is a French interdisciplinary artist and poet who works on the performativity of language and the construction of identity.
 For the Biennale he presents a cinematic installation of his work Out of the Blue (2019) at the Museum of Contemporary Art (MCA), Sydney.
 Drawing on a rich tradition of queer futurity, Out of the Blue is set in a radical moment in time, when established political, economic and cultural structures are under imminent threat from alien invasion.
 Rather than presenting this as an apocalyptic vision, Lakhrissi’s film meditates on the nature of transition itself.

 Shelley McSpedden: Can you tell us a little about Out of the Blue?

 Tarek Lakhrissi: Out of the Blue is a film that I produced and have shown previously, but for the Sydney Biennale I have created a new full installation for the movie.
 The installation consists of a blue velvet curtain, sectioned off, then some seats and blue lighting.

 SMc: So, the whole idea of the threshold is exaggerated through the installation?

 SMc: Can you tell us a little bit about the significance of that, the threshold?